 You need to choose whether your product is made by your brand or you’re reselling a product made by another brand.

-Fill the details of the product on the listings page.
+Fill in the details with the product on the listings page.
 Go ahead and publish the details.

 6. How to Link Your Existing Amazon Listings with Your Shopify Store?